 March 1, 2017 Comments Off on Tech: The Future of Personalised Health Care

-Change My Face is now working more with start ups who are accessing our age progression software to flag up warning signs about health and for users of their tech to seek out healthier lifestyles as well as screening.
+Change My Face, an ageing and lifestyle software company that allows you to visualise your future self, is now working more with start ups who are accessing the age progression software to flag up warning signs about health and for users of their tech to seek out healthier lifestyles as well as screening.
 CXA, Connexion Asia are unlocking wellness in the workplace with a new app that allows users to input information about their health and see their future selves, as well as having access to screening and information.

 We are also working with the University of Tokyo which also has funding to develop an app to raise awareness of preventable diseases, such as diabetes and heart disease in Japan – with the emphasis on prevention being better than cure.
 Personalised medicine, I understand from them, is the future.
 Stats from the NHS show thousands of people in England could avoid an early death from one of the five most common killers: Cancer, Heart Disease, Stroke, Lung Disease and Liver Disease.
 A child born today should expect to live a longer, healthier life than ever before.
 Yet, a Government report, Living Well for Longer (PDF, 1.6Mb), blames the top five killers for more than 150,000 deaths a year among under-75s in England alone and the Department of Health estimates two-thirds of them are entirely avoidable.